 - Towels, change of clothes.

-- Small cooler – Pack your food so that you can eat as you float (No larger than 12 pack cooler for kayaks.
-Soft style cooler is best for kayaks)
+- Small soft-sided cooler – Pack / layer your food so that you can eat as you float

 - Your favorite beverage (In a can)

-- Bring a waterproof pouch for mobile phones and cameras.
+- Bring a waterproof pouch (available for purchase) for mobile phones.
 Many phones have been lost in the Dan river.
-(Available for purchase)